Backdoor Attack on Vertical Federated Graph Neural Network Learning: Experiments

-\item \textbf{GF} \cite{chen2022graph}: This method is designed for adversarial tasks on VFGNN.
-The original adversarial goal is to maximize the loss of node classification.
-To match our attack goal, we modified the adversarial goal to minimize the loss of the backdoor class.
-This method is mainly divided into three parts: obtaining the embedding vectors of other participants through queries, training a proxy model using the obtained embeddings, and obtaining the adversarial graph on the proxy model.
+\textbf{GF} \cite{chen2022graph}: Originally designed for adversarial tasks in VFGNN, this method was adapted to minimize the loss of the backdoor class.
+It involves querying participant embeddings, training a proxy model, and generating an adversarial graph on the proxy model.

-\item \textbf{TECB} \cite{chen2023practical}: This method is designed for backdoor attacks in VFL, mainly targeting image data.
-To adapt it to backdoor tasks on graphs, we set the target node's attributes as the goal of its trigger embedding.
-This method is mainly divided into two stages: first, using limited known labels to train the trigger, and then using the trigger for target gradient alignment. \end{itemize}
+\textbf{TECB} \cite{chen2023practical}: A VFL backdoor attack method for image data, adapted here for graph tasks by aligning target node attributes with trigger embeddings.
+It operates in two stages: training triggers with limited labels and aligning target gradients using the trigger.

+\textbf{VILLAIN} \cite{bai2023villain}: Designed for VFL backdoor attacks, this method injects triggers into the bottom model's output \(H\), supporting clean-label attacks.
+It combines label inference using limited labeled samples and data poisoning with trigger masking and randomness for enhanced robustness.

+\textbf{Edge Triggering (ET)}: This method connects attack nodes to target class nodes via edges, creating a trigger relationship that exploits the graph's topology to influence target node classification.

+\textbf{Node Feature Triggering (NFT)}: Backdoor attacks are achieved by injecting trigger patterns into nodes with known labels, altering their features to misclassify attack nodes as the target class under specific triggers.

+\textbf{Node Feature Replacement (NFR)}: Attackers replace the features of attack nodes with those of target class nodes, making their features similar to the target class and inducing misclassification.